jensritter/jobListener/README.md

 # jobListener

-my First Spring-Boot application.

-( not 100% - but so i can learn )
+my first Spring-Boot application ( not 100% - but so i can learn ).